chrisvmiller/randomlyunique/content/random/2018/four-seasons-of-bubba.md

 ![Photo]({attach}/assets/random/2018/four-seasons-of-bubba.jpg){.image_center_style}

-Now, all that's left is bestowing my wife a never-ending calendar reminder that will unannoyingly prompt a photo rotation at the onset of each season!
+Now, all that's left is bestowing my wife a never-ending calendar reminder that will unannoyingly prompt a photo rotation each season!